pi-btc/Debt/README.md

-# Two Supplementary Observations on LlamaRisk's Debt Ceiling Methodology
+# [Research] Two Supplementary Observations on LlamaRisk's Debt Ceiling Methodology

 > **May 08 2026 · Feedback and corrections welcome**